Wildlander-mod/wildlander-mod.github.io/_09-How-Do-i/ModdingGuide.md

 #### How to backup the original profile

-If it is your first time Modding the list.
-Then use the profiles dropdown and select 'manage'.
+If it is your first time modding the list.
+Then use the profiles drop down and select 'manage'.
 From there make sure the profile "performance" or "standard" is highlighted (depending on which one you want to mod) and select Copy.
 Give the backup a name.

 ![image](https://user-images.githubusercontent.com/26418143/215202472-e996627a-664d-4230-a04a-0eb00fb78c98.png)